shaysugg/Notes/iOS-study/Modern Concurency/TaskGroup.md

 * It’s **dangerous** to modify state from the **concurrent** parts (in red), unless you use a safety mechanism.

  Best practice for mutating shared state In the dangerouse areas is define mutating components as an **Actor**
+## Check cancellation
+`group.addTaskUnlessCancelled` can be a good alternative to `group.add` when we want to check for cancelation before starting a new task

 ## Task group patterns
 ### Limit the number of concurrent task